 As I mentioned in the video at the top of the page, having a support group can be incredibly helpful.
 Right now, there are several online support groups for Christian parents of LGBT+ children, ranging from those targeting more conservative parents for whom this is a shocking and difficult conversation to those for more progressive parents who want to learn how best to advocate for their children.

-A Christian parents’ ministry called FreedHearts offers a gateway to these private online groups.
-Scroll down on the FreedHearts parents page to find the sign-up form to get access to the private groups (look for the Facebook logo).
+Another set of online groups is offered through a Christian parents’ ministry called FreedHearts.
+Scroll down on the FreedHearts parents page to find the sign-up form to get access to their private groups (look for the Facebook logo).
+They have different groups for people coming from different perspectives.

-In the event they change their website and you have difficulty locating the groups, just send me a message and I’ll do my best to help.
+In the event these websites change and you have difficulty locating the groups, just send me a message and I’ll do my best to help.

 Stories to help you understand